-Add a pop of color into your space this Spring!
-Whether it’s a piece of furniture or an accent pillow, bold colors
+Add a pop of color to your space this Spring!
+Whether it’s a piece of furniture or an accent pillow, bold colors like teal or yellow, for example, make great additions to neutral colors in the home.

-like teal or yellow, for example, make great additions to neutral colors in the home.
-For my bedroom, I went with neutrals but I wanted to add in some teal to make it pop.
+For my bedroom, I went with neutrals but I wanted to add some teal to add a pop of color.

 The wall color in my bedroom is Mountain Air (Behr, Home Depot) with white trim.
 The headboard is a tufted microfiber suede material in a sand color and the bedding is white.
 For accent pillows, I’ve added a Mr. & Mrs. pillow in a burlap fabric and some furry white pillows as well.
 Basically, mostly neutrals.

-Next, I have a dresser which I found in IKEA, in a vintage grey color.
 I changed the knobs to crystal knobs to give it a more vintage vibe (Home Depot).
 I did not buy the matching dressers.
-Instead, I wanted to get two different vintage style dressers to give it an eclectic feel.
+Instead, I wanted to get two different vintage-style dressers to give it an eclectic feel.
 I’m not into the matchy furniture look.

-Off to the thrift stores I went in search of some unique side tables.
-While thrifting, I scored one for only $10 and the other I found at a Home Goods for around $35.
+While thrifting, I scored one for only $10 and the other I found at Home Goods for around $35.
 The Home Goods table was left as is (an antique off-white color) but the thrift find became a bolder color.
 I found the perfect spray paint in the perfect teal color.

 How I did it…